 In The Peanut Butter Falcon, LaBeouf’s Tyler serves as the determined co-fiddle to Gottsagen’s star-making turn.
 With Zak, Tyler regains the sense of purpose lost when, as revealed in flashbacks, he fell asleep at the wheel after a night of drinking with his now-deceased older brother Mark (Jon Bernthal, in his third recent tragic backstory appearance—see Wind River and Widows).
 Since then, Tyler’s grief and lack of a fishing license has turned him into a fish and crab thief, notably of those caught by Duncan (John Hawkes) and Ratboy (rapper Yelawolf).
 In all fairness, those two the weak elements in Nilson & Schwartz’s debut feature: Hawkes’ role as Duncan doesn’t give him much to work with, with Yelawolf’s Ratboy less so, mostly just tagging along and providing a touch of backup.
 (Yelawolf reportedly beat LaBeouf in multiple rap battles witnessed by Gottsagen during breaks in production.)
 Nilson & Schwartz’s screenplay comes oh so close to a perfect poetic victory over Duncan and Ratboy via a certain supposedly impossible wrestling move that the reality comes off as hastily anticlimactic.

 So yes, The Peanut Butter Falcon’s landing somewhat stumbles while the takeoff, a rather noticeable and ill-advised fade-in on Zak getting his nursery home lunch, would’ve worked better instead as a well-timed cut from black to a strategic close-up.
 Still, the journey more than makes up for those slight flaws.
 Watching Tyler’s initial callous and impatient attitude towards Zak grow into camaraderie and mutual mentorship is inspiring.
-It’s also quite moving when Zak judges Tyler to possess a “good guy” heart despite him arguably leaning more towards “bad guy”, while Tyler insists that Zak has a “good guy” heart despite Zak’s initial plan to become a “bad guy” wrestler due to his Down syndrome and lack of a loving family.
+It’s also quite moving when Zak judges Tyler to possess a “good guy” heart despite him arguably leaning more towards “bad guy”, and Tyler insists in return that Zak too has a “good guy” heart.
 And throughout their Tom Sawyer/Huck Finn-like and bluegrass-soundtracked adventure southward, Dakota Johnson’s amiable yet concerned caretaker Eleanor seeks a way in to remind our heroes of how society takes care of and views people like Zak—still humans with dignity and in need of daily assistance, yet decidedly not worth the burden to help pursue unrealistic ambitions.

 Not all ambitions by the disabled are pipe dreams.
 Such is especially true when framed in a bona-fide, homegrown, American cinematic gem, not to mention a rousing debut for both its two writer-directors as well as its breakout star.
 I not only look forward to further features from Tyler Nilson and Michael Schwartz, but I also wish the best of luck to Zack Gottsagen and his acting career.
 May he have the opportunity to take on equally meaty roles, if not as a leading player, then at least as a dependable and long-lasting character actor, paving the way for others like him to do the same.